bigfork/silverstripe-oauth-login/README.md

 SilverStripe OAuth2-based login functionality, based on the PHP League's [OAuth2 client](http://oauth2-client.thephpleague.com/) and the [SilverStripe OAuth module](https://github.com/bigfork/silverstripe-oauth).

-## \*\* IMPORTANT \*\*

-Please note that this module is still in early development and should **not** be used in a production environment.
-It has not been fully tested, and may undergo significant changes before a stable release.

 ### What this module does
-This module adds “Log in with &lt;provider&gt;” buttons to SilverStripe’s default login form, which will authenticate a user with the chosen provider and store an OAuth access token.
+This module adds “Log in with &lt;provider&gt;” buttons to SilverStripe’s default login form, which will authenticate a user with the chosen provider.
 It also provides configurable access token scopes (or permission levels) and field mapping for storing user data on registration.

 ## Installation